Part 1. How to Deploy Your App

 2Listen for requests on the port number specified via the PORT environment variable, or if PORT is not set, default to port 8080.

-To run it locally, you must first install Node.js.
+To run the app, you must first install Node.js (minimum version 21).
 Once that’s done, you can start the app with node app.js:

 console